An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Introduction

 Another widely used step size rule uses an estimate $\varphi$ of the optimal value~$f^*$, a subgradient $h^k$ of the objective function $f$ at the current iterate $x^k$, and relaxation parameters $\lambda_k > 0$:

-The parameters $\lambda_k > 0$ are constant or required to obey certain conditions needed for convergence proofs.
-The dynamic rule \eqref{eq:alphak} is a straightforward generalization of the so-called Polyak-type step size rule, which uses $\varphi = f^*$, to the more practical case when $f^*$ is unknown.
+The parameters $\lambda_k$ are constant or required to obey certain conditions needed for convergence proofs.
+The dynamic rule \eqref{eq:alphak} is a straightforward genera\-lization of the so-called Polyak-type step size rule, which uses $\varphi = f^*$, to the more practical case when $f^*$ is unknown.
 The convergence results given in~\cite{AHKS87} extend the work of Polyak~\cite{P67,P69} to $\varphi\geq f^*$ and $\varphi < f^*$ by imposing certain conditions on the sequence $(\lambda_k)$.
-We will generalize these results further, using not the (exact) Euclidean projection but an inexact projection operator.
+We will generalize these results further, using an adaptive approximate projection operator instead of the (exact) Euclidean projection.

-Many extensions of the general idea behind subgradient schemes exist, such as variable target value methods (see, e.g., \cite{KAC91,LS05,NB01,SCT00,GK99}), using approximate subgradients~\cite{BM73,AIS98,LPS96a,DAF09}, or incremental projection schemes~\cite{NDP09,NB01}, to name just a few.
-The vast majority of methods employs exact projections, though.
-Notable exceptions are: \begin{itemize} \item the framework proposed in \cite{NDP09}, where the projection step is replaced by applying a feasibility operator that is required to move a given point closer to \emph{every} feasible point, \item the infeasible bundle method from \cite{SS05}, \item the results in~\cite{Z10}, where convergence of a projected subgradient method is established under the presence of computational errors, using slight modifications of standard nonsummable step size sequences (see also \cite{SZ98}), \item the level set subgradient algorithm in \cite{K98}, which employs inexact projections, although here all iterates are strictly feasible; a related article is~\cite{AT09}, where the classical projection is replaced by a non-Euclidean distance-like function. \end{itemize}

-The algorithm and convergence results we discuss in this paper are -- to the best of our knowledge -- new.
-The inexact projection operator we work with only moves a given point to within a certain distance from the corresponding exact projection, which is a much less restrictive requirement than imposed on the feasibility operator in \cite{NDP09}.
-Furthermore, we also employ dynamic step sizes of the form~\eqref{eq:alphak}, so our results are not immediately subsumed in the fairly general framework of~\cite{Z10} (although the notion of ``computational errors'' used there can be interpreted to cover projection inaccuracies as well).
+Many extensions of the basic subgradient scheme exist, such as variable target value methods (see, e.g., \cite{CL02,KAC91,LS05,NB01,SCT00,GK99,BS81}), using approximate subgradients~\cite{BM73,AIS98,LPS96a,DAF09}, or incremental projection schemes~\cite{NDP09,NB01,K04}, to name just a few.

+Inexact projections have been used previously, probably most prominently for convex feasibility problems in the framework of successive projection methods.
+Indeed, the optimization problem~(\ref{eq:NLO}) can, at least theoretically, be cast as the convex feasibility problem to determine $x^* \in X\cap\{f(x)\leq f^*\}$.
+Using so-called subgradient projections~\cite{BB96} onto the second set leads to a subgradient step

+which corresponds to using a Polyak-type step size without relaxation parameter, employing the exact optimal value.
+As illustrated in~\cite{BB96}, this approach leads to a very flexible framework for convex feasibility problems as well as (non-smooth) convex optimization problems.